Header Image 1

 Start your Application

-We make every attempt to respond to your application within 10 working days, and if successful, you will then be required to attend interviews at both St Mary’s University and Orleans Park.
-Further information will be sent to all candidates prior to their interview so that they understand the process.
+We make every attempt to respond to your application within 10 working days, and if successful, you will then be required to attend interviews at both Orleans Park School and the accredited provider for your course, either St Mary’s University or IOE.

 Course Fees